seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 `prod_anchor` beside `prod` in `--target` — which closed inv.
 66 at both its sites;
 `2026-09-08-b` recorded TZ-34 and TZ-35, the venue actually fetched recorded as an OBSERVATION and the reconciliation reading it (inv.
-67, 68); `2026-09-08-a` recorded TZ-33, the anchored publication price. **None of the seven after it moved a production file either**, and each one's attribution lives in its own immutable report rather than here.
+67, 68); `2026-09-08-a` recorded TZ-33, the anchored publication price. **None of the revisions after it moved a production file either**, and each one's attribution lives in its own immutable report rather than here.
+**The numeral this sentence used to carry is gone** — it said «seven» over eight entries, which is inv.
+20 inside the block that states the rule.

 Contract **v23** — 864 lines, MD5 `02abb1969626d2af150a0d1f6e02f2a7`. **Three versions moved
 since `2026-09-14-a`, and none touches a production file.** v21 — 831 lines, `5b125d9a39bc4ccd4e935d01ed1aa1e8`,